Holy Week in Spain: Viveiro

 Holy Week in Viveiro is one of the best known religious events within Galicia.
-As a reflection of its importance, is also considered as a Fiesta of National Tourist Interest of Spain since 1988.

 This week features the procession of pasos, floats of lifelike wooden sculptures of individual scenes of the events of the Passion, or images of the Virgin Mary showing restrained grief for the torture and killing of her son.
 Some of the sculptures are of great antiquity and are considered artistic masterpieces, as well as being culturally and spiritually important to the local Catholic population.

 During Holy Week, the city is crowded with residents and visitors, drawn by the spectacle and atmosphere.
 The impact is particularly strong for the Catholic community.
 The processions are organised by hermandades and cofradías, religious brotherhoods.
 During the processions, members precede the pasos, dressed in penitential robes.
 They may also be accompanied by brass bands.

 The processions work along a designated route from their home churches and chapels, usually via a central viewing area and back.
-As of 2011, a total of 15 processions are scheduled for the week, from the previous Friday to Palm Sunday through to Easter Sunday morning.
+As of 2011, a total of fifteen processions are scheduled for the week, from the previous Friday to Palm Sunday through to Easter Sunday morning.
+It has been considered an International Tourist Interest since 2013.

-Holy Week in Canary Islands
+Holy Week in the Canary Islands

 San Cristóbal de La Laguna

 Holy Week in San Cristóbal de La Laguna (Tenerife), is the largest of the Canary Islands.
 Holy Week has steps of great historical and artistic value, such as the Cristo de La Laguna, accompanied by their guilds, some of them centuries old and which adopted the use of the hood in the nineteenth century, ride on the wheeled carts streets of the city.